accidentaldevelopment/Etc2/README.md

 Ruby's Etc is basically a very thin layer over the underlying C functions.
 Which is fine, but I wanted a more Ruby-esque solution.
 This library uses its own objects instead of Structs, and it includes Shadow support (as long the platform does).

+etc2/replace
+---

+If you'd like, you can require 'etc2/replace' instead just etc2.
+This will assign Etc2 to Etc, effectively replacing the built in Etc module.

+It also assigns the built in Etc to BuiltinEtc, so you can still access that library if needed

 \#user, \#group, \#shadow
 ---
 The Etc2 module defines three module functions: *user*, *group*, and *shadow*.